The Challenge of Comfort in Wearable Technology: From Smartwatches to Smart Rings and Glasses

 Glasses, specifically smart glasses, pose another challenge when it comes to comfort.
 People with low nose bridges often struggle with glasses that lack proper nose pads, causing the glasses to constantly slip off.
 Unfortunately, some smart glasses, like the Amazon Echo Frames Carrera Cruiser, only offer a standard fit, thereby excluding a significant portion of the population with low nose bridges.

 These issues arise from the fact that every human body is unique, and achieving a perfect fit for everyone is nearly impossible.
-While companies could attempt to provide tailored fitting experiences, the logistics and cost associated with such an approach make it unfeasible on a large scale.
+While companies might attempt to provide tailored fitting experiences, the logistics and cost associated with such an approach make it unfeasible on a large scale.
 For instance, when I acquired a pair of the now-defunct Focals by North smart glasses, I had to physically visit their store for a 3D face scan and a fitting session.
 This level of personalization was not practical for most potential customers.

 So, what is the solution?
 The best approach for wearable makers is to prioritize comfort and constantly strive to improve the wearability of their devices with each new iteration.
 Even small innovations, such as incorporating an open gap in a smart ring for easy removal, can greatly enhance comfort.
 Prioritizing comfort not only benefits users but also minimizes the number of people left out due to discomfort.